thomasokken/free42/windows/README.txt

 Starting with release 1.4, Free42 comes in decimal and binary versions.
 The two look and behave identically; the only difference is the way they represent numbers internally.
-Free42 Decimal uses Hugh Steers' 7-digit base-10000 BCD20 library, which
+Free42 Decimal (free42dec) uses the Intel Decimal Floating-Point Math Library;
-effectively gives 25 decimal digits of precision, with exponents ranging from -10000 to +9999.
-Each number consumes 16 bytes of memory.
+it uses IEEE-754-2008 quadruple precision decimal floating point, which consumes 16 bytes per number, and gives 34 decimal digits of precision, with exponents ranging from -6143 to +6144.
-Free42 Binary uses the PC's FPU; it represents numbers as IEEE-754 compatible double precision binary floating point, which consumes 8 bytes per number, and gives an effective precision of nearly 16 decimal digits, with exponents ranging from -308 to +307 (actually, exponents can be less than -308; such small numbers are "denormalized" and don't have the full precision of "normalized" numbers).
+Free42 Binary (free42bin) uses the PC's FPU; it represents numbers as IEEE-754 compatible double precision binary floating point, which consumes 8 bytes per number, and gives an effective precision of nearly 16 decimal digits, with exponents ranging from -308 to +308.
 The binary version has the advantage of being much faster than the decimal version; also, it uses less memory.
 However, numbers such as 0.1 (one-tenth) cannot be represented exactly in binary, since they are repeating fractions